Errors and Warnings¶

 %(Error|Warning)(-[A-Z0-9_]+)?: ((\S+):(\d+):((\d+):)? )?.*

-Errors and warning start with a percent sign (historical heritage from Digital Equipment Corporation).
-Some errors or warning have a code attached, with meanings described below.
-Some errors also have a filename, line number and optional column number (starting at column 1 to match GCC).
+Errors and warnings start with a percent sign (historical heritage from Digital Equipment Corporation).
+Some errors or warnings have a code attached, with meanings described below.
+Some errors also have a filename, line number, and optional column number (starting at column 1 to match GCC).

 Following the error message, Verilator will typically show the user’s source code corresponding to the error, prefixed by the line number and a ” | “.
 Following this is typically an arrow and ~ pointing at the error on the source line directly above.